 To reach this paradise, you need to take the unpaved trail through the mountains of the Hveragerdi National Park.
 Weaving up and down the mountainside, the trail is steep and raw but, on a good day, you’ll arrive at the steaming river in the Reykjadalur valley within an hour’s hike.

 However, I was in Iceland in January - during the harsh winter.
-I had heard about how much harder the hike can be in the colder months but I was insistent: I wanted to bathe in Hveragerdi’s geothermal river.
+I had heard warnings that the hike can be much harder in the colder months but I was insistent: I wanted to bathe in Hveragerdi’s geothermal river.

 First, some advice

 Luckily enough, I wasn’t going in completely blind.
 A particularly warm and talkative car rental agent, along with a steely-faced tourist information point assistant, gave me some helpful pieces of advice:

 Don’t head out too late.
 The sun sets early in the winter (around 3pm) and you don’t want to walk back in the dark.
 People can take the hiking trail at night but need to use special equipment, such as those helmets with headlights.

 Check with the locals in Hveragerdi to make sure the conditions are okay before you start.